FAA Criticized About Airline Deals

 Mar.
 10, 1998

-The Transportation Department's inspector general sharply criticized the arrangements and asked the FAA to avoid any future deals for free training if they could hinder the agency's ability to enforce safety regulations.
+The inspector general sharply criticized the arrangements and asked the FAA to avoid any future deals for free training if they could impede the agency's ability to enforce safety regulations.
+The FAA agreed to do so.

-Assistant Inspector General Lawrence Weintrob wrote in his report that such agreements could preclude the grounding of an aircraft, crew members or carriers ``even if there was a high safety risk.''
+The report, written by Assistant Inspector General Lawrence Weintrob, said such agreements could prevent the FAA from grounding an aircraft, crew members or carriers ``even if there was a high safety risk.''

 ``Acceptance of training should not preclude effective oversight and enforcement,'' Weintrob said.